 To make my second dessert stomach even fuller, I was given several plates of sweets that accompanied my espresso.
 There was a variety of peanut ladened bites that I thoroughly enjoyed.
 As I had mentioned earlier, I cannot believe how much I ate and drank at Zalacain!

 An exquisite meal such as what I had at Zalacain Restaurante, was more than just food on the table.
 It was a dining experience or a feast for the gastronomes.
-Experiences like this will always be one of my sinful pleasures, without any regrets.
-The creative flair of genius chefs showcasing their talents, expert wine pairing of regional wines and a restaurant’s generous hospitality that can span for a couple of hours, will always be time well spent.
-I may have gained a few pounds grazing at one table but my god, it was worth every ounce!
+Experiences like this will always be one of my life’s pleasures, without any regrets.
+The creative flair of genius chefs who showcase their talents, with expert wine pairing of regional wines, and a restaurant’s generous hospitality that can span for a couple of hours, will always be time well spent.
+I may have gained a few pounds grazing at this table, but my God it was worth every ounce!

 For restaurant information and reservations – Zalacain Restaurante